TLX-Protocol/protocol/README.md

 ### Airdrop

 The `Airdrop` contract will be responsible for the initial airdrop of TLX tokens (currently planned for GMX holders).
+It will:

-It will mint `TLX` as needed and distributed to users based on their claimable amount via a `claim` function.
+- Mint `TLX` as needed and distributed to users based on their claimable amount via a `claim` function.
-It will have a function that can be called after 6 months to return any unclaimed TLX to the treasury.
+- Have a function that can be called after 6 months to return any unclaimed TLX to the treasury.

 ### Locker

-TODO
+The `Locker` is responsible for locking users TLX tokens and distributing fees to them.
+It will:

+- Have a `lock` function that will lock users tokens indefinitely.
+- Have a `queueUnlock` function that will queue a users tokens to be unlocked after 2 weeks.
+- While a users tokens are queued, they will be able to claim any fees that have been distributed to them.
+- A function `relock` exists to relock tokens that have been queued.
+- Have a `unlock` function that will execute an available unlock.
+- Have a `claim` function that will claim any fees that have been distributed to the user.
+- Expose `balanceOf`, `symbol` and `name` views to use for governance (e.g. "vlTLX")

 ### Bonding

-TODO
+The `Bonding` contract is responsible for distributing TLX tokens to users in exchange for `LeveragedTokens` to be sent to the `PositionEqualizer`.
+The `Bonding` contract will have a self maintained inflation schedule for minting TLX tokens.
+The inflation schedule will be piecewise linear, with a 1 month segments and an infinite duration.
+30% of the allocated token supply will be distributed within the first year.

+The bonding will function as follows:

+- The `Bonding` contract will keep track of how much TLX is has idle ready to distribute
+- An `exchangeRate` view will keep track of how many TLX tokens are distributed per USD value of `LeveragedTokens`
+- This `exchangeRate` view will scale linearly with the amount of TLX tokens idle
+- At a point when a user is happy with the current exchange rate, they can call the `bond` function to send their `LeveragedTokens` to the `PositionEqualizer` and receive TLX tokens in return based on the current exchange rate
+- They can only mint TLX tokens up to the amount of idle TLX tokens
+- All TLX tokens minted will be locked in the `Locker` on behalf of the user